Sex education: Sources

 Sex education may be taught informally, such as when someone receives information from a conversation with a parent, friend, religious leader, or through the media.
 It may also be delivered through sex self-help authors, magazine advice columnists, sex columnists, or sexual education discussion board web sites.
 Sex education training for parents and educators can also be accessed on the internet through multimedia educational resources, including short videos, created by master sexuality educators.
 Adolescents spend a lot of their time on social media, or watching television.
 Those same adolescents may also have a hard time talking to their families about sexual matters.
 A study has shown that mass media interventions; for example, use of teaching sexual education through commercials shown on television, or ads on social media, have proven effective and decreased the amount of unprotected sex.
 Formal sex education occurs when schools or health care providers offer sex education.
-Slyer stated that sex education teaches the young person what he or she should know for his or her personal conduct and relationship with others.
+Slyer stated that sex education teaches the young person what they should know for their personal conduct and relationship with others.
 Gruenberg also stated that sex education is necessary to prepare the young for the task ahead.
 According to him, officials generally agree that some kind of planned sex education is necessary.

-Sometimes formal sex education is taught as a full course as part of the curriculum in junior high school or high school.
-Other times it is only one unit within a more broad biology, health, home economics, or physical education class.
-Some schools offer no sex education, since it remains a controversial issue in several countries, particularly the United States (especially with regard to the age at which children should start receiving such education, the amount of detail that is revealed, including LGBT sex education, and topics dealing with human sexual behavior, e.g. safe sex practices, masturbation, premarital sex, and sexual ethics).
+Sometimes formal sex education is taught as a full course in the curriculum at junior high school or high school.
+Other times, it is only one unit within a broader biology, health, home economics, or physical education class.
+Some schools offer no sex education, since it remains a controversial issue in several countries, particularly the United States (especially concerning the age at which children should start receiving such education, the amount of detail that is revealed, including LGBT sex education, and topics dealing with human sexual behavior, e.g., safe sex practices, masturbation, premarital sex, and sexual ethics).